intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 ## Explore Experiment Data (Sensitivity Profile)

-While the experiment is running, you can access the experiment data in Cassandra.
+When the experiment is complete, the experiment data can be retrieved from Cassandra.
-Swan ships with a Jupyter setup which provides an environment for loading the samples and generating sensitivity profiles.
+Swan ships with a Jupyter Notbook which provides an environment for loading the samples and generating sensitivity profiles.
-For instructions on how to run Jupyter, please refer to the [Jupyter user guide](../../scripts/jupyter/README.md).
+For instructions on how to run Jupyter Notebook, please refer to the [Jupyter user guide](../../../jupyter/README.md).

 A few pointers to validate the experiment data:

  - Baseline measurements should not violate SLO at any load point.
- - At low loads, don't worry - numbers may not differ for baseline and co-located scenarios.
-The differences should be in _when_ you see saturation.
+ - At low loads - numbers may not differ for baseline and co-located scenarios.
+The differences should be in _when_ the saturation occurs.
 For the co-located scenarios, this should become evident at higher loads.
- - Verify the achieved load.
-If mutilate has been misconfigured or is overloading memcached, the target QPS may divert significantly from the actual QPS.
+If this does not occur, it might mean that Memcached has not been properly baselined.

 Below is an example of the sensitivity profile could be: